mheberger/upstream-delineator/README.md

 # Simplification

-The Python routine I am using to simplify the subbasin polygons (`topojson`) is not perfect.
+The Python routine used to simplify the subbasin polygons (`topojson`) is not perfect.
 Sometimes, the output will contain weird overlaps and slivers.
-If appearances matter, I recommend setting `SIMPLIFY = False` and using external software for simplification.
+If appearances matter, we recommend setting `SIMPLIFY` to `False` and using external software for simplification.

 *Mapshaper* works well.
 You can use the [web version](https://mapshaper.org/), or you can install and run it from the command line.
 Note that mapshaper will only accept shapefiles or geojson as input, and not geopackages or feather files.